-All long service leave entitlements relating to National Officers are the responsibility of 'The CFMEU Mining & Energy Employees' Entitlement Trust' from which all relevant long service leave entitlements and obligations are settled from.
+All long service leave entitlements relating to National Officers are the responsibility of the "Mining and Energy Union Employees' Entitlement Trust" from which all relevant long service leave entitlements and obligations are settled from.
 Accordingly, the provision for long service leave is reduced by the fair value of trust assets available and set aside to settle those entitlements.
 The Trust is an ATO approved Employee Entitlement Trust.